Bokoblin/DUTS2-OOP-BokoRunner/README.md

   * SFML 2.3.2
   * PugiXML 1.8
 * Continuous integration : Travis CI
-* Code review : Codacy, CodeFactor
+* Code review : CodeFactor

 ### Authors ###

-* Arthur Jolivet  (2016/02 - current)
+* Arthur Jolivet - Main developer
-* Florian Laronze (2016/02 - 2016/05)
+* Florian Laronze

 ### Documentation ###

 The Doxygen documentation can be found at
-[this address](https://bokoblin.github.io/DUTS2-OOP-ProjectRunner/).
+[this address](https://bokoblin.github.io/DUTS2-OOP-BokoRunner/).
 It is aligned with master branch.

 ### How to build ###